KevinWilsonAT/KevinWilsonAT/README-en.md

 <a href="README.md"><img src="https://raw.githubusercontent.com/stevenrskelton/flag-icon/master/png/16/country-4x3/br.png"></a> | <img width="24px" src="https://raw.githubusercontent.com/stevenrskelton/flag-icon/master/png/16/country-4x3/us.png">
 </p>
-Graduated in Systems Analysis and Development in 2017 and pursuing a postgraduate degree in Data Science and Artificial Intelligence in 2024.
+Graduated in Systems Analysis and Development in 2017 and postgraduate degree in Data Science and Artificial Intelligence in 2024.

 I'm a Web and Sotfware Developer since 2023.
 I believe that in learning, in addition to programming efficiency, it is also necessary to be someone who is always willing to <strong>learn</strong>, <strong>interact</strong>, <strong>innovate</strong>, <strong >adapt to grow</strong>.